Skip to content

 Administrators can perform the final deletion in specific paths.
 This means that the "Recycle Bin" does not have to be permanently deleted at once.

-Administration > Core functions > Files and Folders < tab "Deleted files" > select a line > option "Delete" at the end of the line
+Administration > Core functions > Files and Folders < tab "Trash" > select a line > option "Delete" at the end of the line

 A click on "Delete" at the end of the line means here the final deletion of the files marked for deletion (files in the "Recycle Bin").